Highest Priced Shares in India: Most Expensive Stocks

 1. Which is the most expensive stock in India?

-MRF Ltd (Madras Rubber Factory Ltd) is currently the costliest stock in India with a share price of ₹1,46,400.00 as of 20th August 2025.
+As of 29th December 2025, MRF Ltd (Madras Rubber Factory Ltd) is currently the costliest stock in India with a share price of ₹1,48,760.00.

-3. Who should invest in the highest priced shares?
+3. Who should invest in the highest-priced shares?

 Investors who expect long-term growth or see value in expensive shares in India may be willing to pay a premium for such shares despite short-term volatility.